nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

     nc_mgr = ztp_script.ncclient_connect(host=host)```

-3. Once the ncclient manager is available (nc_mgr), peform all the typical operations as you would with ncclient (<https://github.com/ncclient/ncclient>)
+3. Once the ncclient manager is available (nc_mgr), peform all the typical operations as you would with ncclient (<https://github.com/ncclient/ncclient>).
+Close the ncclient session once you're done.

     ```
     # From here on, the operation is just normal ncclient usage